ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99d-quiz-selection-sort.md

 ::: hints
-- Think of the behaviour of every pass through the inner for loop of Selection sort if two records are equal, with the greatest value in the array.
+- Think of the behaviour of every pass through the inner for loop of Selection sort if two elements are equal, with the smallest value in the array.
-- Which record will be selected?
+- Which element will be selected?
-- The first such record.
+- The last such element.
-- It will be moved to the last position in the array, putting it out of order with other equal-valued records.
+- It will be moved to the first position in the array, putting it out of order with other equal elements.
-- But we could easily change the maximum-finding part of the loop to take the last of these equal-valued records.
+- But we could easily change the minimum-finding part of the loop to take the last of these equal elements.
 :::
 ::::::::::::::::::::::::::::::